-The optional element cvrf:Engine should refer to the name and optional version of the engine that generated the CVRF document.
+The optional element cvrf:Engine should refer to the name and optional version of the engine that generated the CSAF CVRF document.

 Example

-See example in section 4.4.7.1.2
+See examples in section 4.4.7.2

-Document Tracking – Revision History – Revision – Date
+Document Tracking – Generator – Date

-cvrf:DocumentTracking / ... / cvrf:Revision / cvrf:Date
+cvrf:DocumentTracking / cvrf:Generator / cvrf:Date

-Data Type: dateTime Minimum Occurrences: 0 Maximum Occurrences: 1 Parent: Revision
+Data Type: dateTime Minimum Occurrences: 0 Maximum Occurrences: 1 Parent: Generator

-The optional element cvrf:Date should refer to the date the CVRF document was generated.
+The optional element cvrf:Date should refer to the date the CSAF CVRF document was generated.
 Because documents are often generated internally by a document producer and exist for a nonzero amount of time before being released, this field can be different from the Initial Release Date.
-2.2All dateTime values in CVRF require a time, and we recommend the inclusion of a time zone as well (OASIS endorses the use of Universal Time Coordinated (UTC), also known as GMT or “Zulu time”).
-If a time zone is excluded, Zulu should be assumed.
+All dateTime values in CSAF CVRF require a date and a time (cf. section 2.2 Date and Time).

-Example
+Examples